Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Introduction

-The largest obstacle in training an end-to-end deep learning model for behavior analysis problems is the fact that data is relatively scarce, which increases the risk of overfitting.
-Instead, we propose a novel transfer learning facial affect representation for behavior prediction problems which leverages a large affect classification dataset.
-We show that by incorporating this affect embedding we can obtain larger improvements than those brought by more traditional deep face embeddings such as the VGG-Face facial recognition embedding~\cite{BMVC2015_41}.
-We train a two-layer stacked LSTM model that takes into account the temporal structure of the problem and successfully leverages our affect embedding.
-We show that using user-personalized training, where a small portion of a students' initial captured data is used to fine-tune the model, our method outperforms the previous state-of-the-art by 50\%.
-Additionally, we present MathSpringSP+, an extended version of the MathSpringSP dataset, which is roughly double the size of the original.

-For clarity, we re-state our contributions: \begin{itemize} \item We propose a novel transfer learning facial affect representation for behavior prediction problems, which yields performance benefits on our behavior prediction task. \item We propose a user-personalization training scheme, which unlocks the performance benefits of our affect representation. \item We model the temporal structure of our behavior prediction problem using a two-layer stacked LSTM model. \item We present MathSpringSP+, an extended version of the MathSpringSP dataset, a labeled Intelligent Tutoring System video dataset. \end{itemize}
+The largest obstacle in training an end-to-end deep learning model for behavior analysis problems is the fact that data are relatively scarce, which increases the risk of overfitting.
+As a first step to alleviating the data problem, we present MathSpringSP+, an extended version of the MathSpringSP dataset, which is roughly double the size of the original dataset.
+Next, we propose a novel facial affect representation for behavior prediction problems that is learned from a large affect classification dataset.
+We show that, by incorporating this affect embedding, we can obtain improvements compared to more traditional deep face embeddings such as the VGG-Face facial recognition embedding~\cite{BMVC2015_41}.
+We developed a two-layer {\em Long Short Term Memory} (LSTM) model~\cite{HochreiterSc97} that takes into account the temporal structure of the problem and successfully leverages our affect embedding.
+We show that, by conducting user-personalized training where a small portion of a student's initial captured data is used to fine-tune the model, our method outperforms the previous state-of-the-art method~\cite{JoshiBeSc19} by 50\%.
+Finally, we present a video dataset of problem-solving interactions of children and show that finetuning the ATL-BP affect network using children face images further improves the performance.
+We summarize our contributions as follows: \begin{itemize} \item We present MathSpringSP+: a large labeled dataset of student interactions with an intelligent online math tutor consisting of 68 sessions, where 54 individual students solved 2,749 problems.
+This dataset includes two views of students solving each problem as well as \textit{problem outcome labels} that describe the performance of the students on each individual problem.
+We will release this dataset upon acceptance. \item We present a transfer learning facial affect representation that can be used for behavior prediction tasks.
+This representation is learned from a large facial affect dataset. \item We are the first to model the temporal structure of video sequences of students solving math problems using a recurrent neural network architecture, improving performance on existing datasets. \item Our proposed {\em Affect Transfer Learning for Behavior Prediction} (ATL-BP) model outperforms the previous state-of-the-art method by 50\%. \item We present a dataset of children problem-solving interactions collected in the same manner as MathSpringSP+ and show that finetuning the ATL-BP affect network using children face images further improves the performance on this target domain. \end{itemize}

-\section{RELATED WORK}
+\section{Related Work}